openfl/www.openfl.org/learn/tutorials/displaying-a-bitmap.md

 You can replace "HelloWorld" with whatever you want to call your project.

 OpenFL contains multiple samples for illustrating different features of the platform.
-One of the simple samples is called "DisplayingABitmap", as we build our first project, we will quickly walk through the steps to recreate this sample.
-You can also generate a copy of it yourself using:
+One of these samples is called "DisplayingABitmap".
+As we build our first project, we will quickly walk through the steps to recreate this sample.
+You can also generate a copy of it yourself using the command:

     openfl create DisplayingABitmap